-Amendments to IFRS 10 and IAS 28 - Sale or Contribution of Assets b Investor and its Associate or Joint Venture.
+Amendments to IFRS 10 and IAS 28 - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture.

-The amendments to IFRS 10 and IAS 28 deal with situations where the or contribution of assets between an investor and its associate or join Specifically, the amendments state that gains or losses resulting from of control of a subsidiary that does not contain a business in a transa an associate or a joint venture that is accounted for using the equity m recognised in the parent's profit or loss only to the extent of the investors' interests in that associate or joint venture.
-Similarly, gains a resulting from the remeasurement of investments retained in an subsidiary (that has become an associate or a joint venture that is account using the equity method) to fair value are recognised in the former pare or loss only to the extent of the unrelated investors' interests in associate or joint venture.
+The amendments to IFRS 10 and IAS 28 deal with situations where there is a sale or contribution of assets between an investor and its associate or joint venture.
+Specifically, the amendments state that gains or losses resulting from the loss of control of a subsidiary that does not contain a business in a transaction with an associate or a joint venture that is accounted for using the equity method, are recognised in the parent's profit or loss only to the extent of the unrelated investors' interests in that associate or joint venture.
+Similarly, gains and losses resulting from the remeasurement of investments retained in any former subsidiary (that has become an associate or a joint venture that is accounted for using the equity method) to fair value are recognised in the former parent's profit or loss only to the extent of the unrelated investors' interests in the new associate or joint venture.

-The effective date of the amendments has yet to be set by the Board earlier application of the amendments is permitted.
-The directo Company anticipate that the application of these amendments ma impact on the Group's consolidated financial statements in future period such transactions arise.
+The effective date of the amendments has yet to be set by the Board; however, earlier application of the amendments is permitted.
+The directors of the Company anticipate that the application of these amendments may have an impact on the Group's consolidated financial statements in future periods should such transactions arise.

-Amendments to IAS 1 - Classification of Liabilities as Current or Non-
+Amendments to IAS 1 - Classification of Liabilities as Current or Non-current

-The amendments to IAS 1 affect only the presentation of liabilities as non-current in the statement of financial position and not the amount of recognition of any asset, liability, income or expenses, or the ir disclosed about those items.
+The amendments to IAS 1 affect only the presentation of liabilities as current or non-current in the statement of financial position and not the amount or timing of recognition of any asset, liability, income or expenses, or the information disclosed about those items.

-The amendments clarify that the classification of liabilities as non-current is based on rights that are in existence at the end of the period, specify that classification is unaffected by expectations abou an entity will exercise its right to defer settlement of a liability, ex rights are in existence if covenants are complied with at the end of the period, and introduce a definition of 'settlement' to make clear that s refers to the transfer to the counterparty of cash, equity instrume assets or services
+The amendments clarify that the classification of liabilities as current or non-current is based on rights that are in existence at the end of the reporting period, specify that classification is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability, explain that rights are in existence if covenants are complied with at the end of the reporting period, and introduce a definition of 'settlement' to make clear that settlement refers to the transfer to the counterparty of cash, equity instruments, other assets or services